danger

 You will need to include a copy of your neighborhood notification and a list of addresses notified as part of the application process.

-Apply for or renew a Type A accessory short-term rental permit
+Apply for a new Type A accessory short-term rental permit

-You can apply for and renew your Type A ASTR permit online through Civic Portal.
+Apply for a new Type A ASTR permit online through Civic Portal.

-Civic Portal will walk you through each step of the application process.
+Civic Portal will guide you through each step of the application process.

-Apply for or renew your Type A ASTR permit in Civic Portal
+Apply for a Type A ASTR permit on Civic Portal

 Application fees are non-refundable.
-Please read carefully and reach out with questions before submitting an application.
+Please review the requirements carefully and contact us with questions before applying.

 Permit review process